-- o General Obligation Bonds
+- General Obligation Bonds

-- o Revenue Bonds
+- Revenue Bonds

-- o Short-term Notes
+- Short-term Notes

-- o Special or Local Improvement Bonds
+- Special or Local Improvement Bonds

 - Tax Increment Securities

 - Any other legally recognized security approved by Town Council and deemed advantageous to the Town.

 The Town prioritizes fixed rate debt, but will consider variable rate debt when favorable.
 Credit enhancements will be used only in instances when savings in interest expense exceed their cost.